AlexAndradeNet/appium-java-android-real-device/README.md

 collaboration.

 > "The ratio of time spent reading versus writing is well over 10 to 1.
 We are
-> constantly reading old code as part of the effort to write new code. …making it
+> constantly reading old code as part of the effort to write new code. …making
+> it
 > easy to read makes it easier to write."
 >
-> _Robert C. Martin (a.k.a Uncle Bob)_
+> _Robert C. Martin (a.k.a.
+Uncle Bob)_

 ### Java